aaron-jack-manning/ocaml-standard-library/README.md

 ## Exposure of Functions from Standard Library

-Some functions from the OCaml standard library are exposed through this library.
-They are handled by the `FromStdlib` module which SHOULD NOT be accessed directly in projects using this library.
-All functions and types from this module that are exposed to be used in projects are redefined in another module and should be accessed there.
-The reason for this module is to allow the rest of the modules to be compile with the `-nopervasives` flag yet still access a few of the official OCaml standard module functions.
+Some functions from the OCaml standard library are exposed through this library, for random number generation, file and terminal IO, and arrays.
+They are handled by direct reference to the `Stdlib` module and therefore all modules are compiled with the `-nopervasives` flag.

 ## Type Declarations and General Functions